 YAHOO!
-INC. Notes to Condensed Consolidated Financial Statements
+INC. Notes to Condensed Consolidated Financial Statements (unaudited)

-(unaudited)

-Note 1-The Company and Basis of Presentation
+Note 1-The Company and Summary of Significant Accounting Policies

 The Company.
 Yahoo!
-Inc., together with its consolidated subsidiaries, ("Yahoo!" or the "Company") is a leading global Internet brand and one of the most trafficked Internet destinations worldwide.
-Yahoo! seeks to provide Internet services that are essential and relevant to users and businesses through the provision of online properties (the "Yahoo!
+Inc., together with its consolidated subsidiaries ("Yahoo!" or the "Company") is a leading global Internet brand and one of the most trafficked Internet destinations worldwide.
+Yahoo! seeks to provide Internet services that are essential and relevant to users and businesses through the provision of online properties (collectively referred to as the "Yahoo!
 Network") to Internet users and a range of tools and marketing solutions for businesses to market to that community of users.